linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 - Fix technical problems before going live

-Everyone should join approximately **20 minutes before the livestream** so I can check microphones, level the audio, test cameras, and make sure nobody sounds like they're calling from inside a washing machine.
+Everyone should join approximately **20 minutes before the livestream** so I can check microphones, level audio, test cameras, and fix technical problems.

 #### What happens if I do not use my episode that month?

 Unused podcast episodes can roll over, but you can only accumulate a maximum of **2 unused episodes**.

-This prevents someone from paying for 14 months, disappearing into the forest, and then coming back expecting me to produce 14 podcast episodes in one week.

 Once you have 2 unused episodes stored, you should schedule one before accumulating another.